gelfern/ArtofData/_posts/2023-5-27-FinalProject.md

 ![americaabortions](../assets/img/frAmericamap.jpg)

 The majority of Western states (MT, NV, CA, WA, OR, etc.), have left abortions legal with new protections -- with the exceptions of Idaho, Utah, and Wyoming, where either abortions have been banned/partially banned, or proposed bans were blocked.
-In these states, we’ve established F/F teams see the lowest level of attrition in terms of how much less likely they are to win a given round *and* that their state legislatures have *relatively* smaller minority of women when compared to other regions.
+In these states, we’ve established F/F teams see the lowest level of attrition in terms of how much less likely they are to win a given round *and* that their state legislatures have *relatively* smaller minorities of women when compared to other regions.
 In the Northeast, where women hold the largest relative proportion of seats in their state legislature, those states have left abortions as legal/legal with new protections

 Conversely, in the Southwest (TX, OK, AZ), where female attrition rates are at their highest and women hold the a minority of seats in their state legislatures (less than half of the number held by male members), either total bans have been imposed on abortion, or bans have been blocked.
 New Mexico exists as exception, where abortions are generally legal.